9 Reasons Your Dachshund is Peeing in the House

 Spay incontinence can develop immediately after a spay or can cause a dog to develop it later in life but at an early age than they might if they were still intact.

-How Do I Stop My Dachshund From Peeing in the House?
+How to Stop a Dachshund From Peeing in the House

 It’s super frustrating when your Dachshund starts peeing on the floor in your house.